darwinia-network/bridger/README.md

 ##### Set registry

-You need set registry when you want to compile from source, because default registry from download precompile binary from Github release page.
+You need set registry when you want to compile from source, because default registry download precompile binary from Github release page.
 So set registry to local

 ```text